 Section 7.4 Recalling the Entire ICANN Board: The ALAC believes that an entire Board recall would be extremely damaging to ICANN operationally, and might signal to the rest of the Internet Community that ICANN is not a viable.
 The ALAC would far prefer relying on the surgical removal of problematic individual Board members rather than having this nuclear option.

-Paragraph 424: The ALAC is concerned that some SO/ACs and the Nominating Committee may not be able to identify replacement Board members within the 120 day limit prescribed in the proposal.
+Paragraph 424: The ALAC is concerned that some SO/ACs and the Nominating Committee may not be able to identify replacement Board members within the 120 days limit prescribed in the proposal.
+The interim Board don’t need to step into the term of the previous Board.

 Paragraph 429-430 Removal of the Board by a single SO: The ALAC rejects the minority view that a single SO be allowed to remove the entire Board.